 |

-The output of colores has already been
+The output of colores has

 described in detail in the corresponding tutorial.